minibolt-guide/minibolt/guide/lightning/mobile-app.md

   HiddenServicePort 8080 127.0.0.1:3092
   ```

-* Reload Tor configuration and get your connection address.
+* Reload the Tor configuration and get your connection address.

    ```sh
    $ sudo systemctl reload tor